 For this reason, DPD basically processes personal data under Article 6 of the GDPR (paragraph 1 letter a – consent, letter b – contractual relations, letter c – legal obligation, letter f – legitimate interest), Article 26 of BDSG (personal data of employees) and Article 5 of PDSV (shipping, billing and main data).
 Further information is provided below and within the description of each service.

-For privacy-related questions, you may contact the appointed DPD's Data Protection Officer (hereinafter referred to as “DPO DPD”) at [email protected] or on the phone number +421 907 916 018.
+For privacy-related questions, you may contact the appointed DPD's Data Protection Officer (hereinafter referred to as “DPO DPD”) at [email protected]

 You can address the responsible person even in the case if you suppose that there was a leak of personal data in their processing or that DPD did not secure their adequate protection.
 DPO DPD will review your suggestions, contact you, or provide you with a relevant answer.
 Please note that emails do not necessarily have to be sent from DPD because they are listed in the sender's address.
 Approach all the suspicious answers or questions in this way.
 DPD never asks for a password or other confidential identifying information.
 At most, we will ask your consignment number, notification parcel number, recipient's postal code, or your customer number, if necessary.